obaocr/P8_TripPricerApi/README.md

 Build the application From the P8_GpsApi directory launch "mvn clean package", the jar is in the target directory

-Build and run the docker image From the P8_GpsApi : "docker build --tag gpsapi ." tu build the image "docker run -p 8046:8046 gpsapi" to run "docker stop gpsapi ." to stop "docker rmi -f gpsapi" to remove the image
+Build and run the docker image From the P8_GpsApi : "mvn install:install-file -Dfile=TripPricer.jar -DgroupId=com.p8.tripPricer -DartifactId=tripPricer -Dversion=1.0 -Dpackaging=jar
+" to remove the image

-Test the service ( Ex : http://localhost:8046/attractions)
+Test the service ( Ex : http://localhost:8048)

 Testing
 The app has unit tests and performances tests written.